 This is much bigger than I. And I never would have been a part of this life-altering network of support and friendship had it not been for the diagnosis of this horrible and debilitating disease.
 I would never have been able to touch these lives, and never would have been touched by them.

 Am I happy that I have Endometriosis?
 No. But, I am so grateful and happy for the lives it has brought into mine.
-I wouldn’t trade it for the world.
+Almost five years later and a total of four surgeries, I wouldn’t trade it for the world.

 May our family of Sisters and support continue to grow ever stronger.

-*Every Sunday, I will ask my Facebook friends, family, and EndoSisters what topic they’d like me to blog about.
-Tonight’s suggestion was, “How do you feel this condition has changed your life for the better?” brought to you by my best friend and sister, Rosie N.
+*This blog was a suggestion, “How do you feel this condition has changed your life for the better?” brought to you by my best friend and sister, Rosie N.